-An Appachatti Pan is a stove-top frying pan that’s completely rounded at the sides, so that it’s like a shallow bowl.
-It has two short handles, one on each side, and will come with a cover usually.
+An appachatti pan is a stove-top frying pan that is completely rounded at the sides, so that it is like a shallow bowl.
+It has two short handles, one on each side, and will usually come with a cover.

-They can be can be cast-iron or non-stick metal.
+The pans can be made of cast-iron or non-stick metal.
 Cast iron ones are getting hard to find, but people swear by them.